State Custody related deaths

 2025-0211 2 May 2025 Cheshire

-Action taken summary HMPPS has provided national safety team support to HMP Styal, delivering a local safety summit and upskilling staff on self-harm and suicide risk awareness.
-The Governor and healthcare provider will a
+Action Taken (AI summary) Following a cluster of self-inflicted deaths, the national safety team has provided support to HMP/YOI Styal, including a local safety summit and staff upskilling on suicide and self-harm awareness.
+The Governor and mental healthcare provider will review the process for involving mental health services in ACCT cases.

 Sean Higgins